Lone Star – No Show.

 (I have to admit that the adjective in the name has long puzzled me.
 Unless they planned to give a similar name to another geyser, why wouldn’t they just name it Faithful?
 “This one here is just as faithful but we found that other one first so now we call it Old Faithful.”)

-Two incidents that happened to me at Old Faithful are an object lesson in why, even when circumstances in your travel adventures appear to have gone sideways, if you remain open to them new experiences beckon that you otherwise might missed.
+Two incidents that happened to me at Old Faithful are an object lesson in why, even when circumstances in your travel adventures appear to have gone sideways, if you remain open to them new experiences beckon that you otherwise might have missed.
 The first was a mere coincidence and could have happened regardless of the Lone Star Geyser disappointment.
 The second (which quite probably led to a third) would likely have not happened.

 I’ll start with the coincidence.
 As I noted above, a visit to Old Faithful is something of a must for any visitor – especially first time visitors – to Yellowstone.
 And one can analogize the parking lot around the Old Faithful Inn and Visitor Center and the viewing benches and platform around it to the geyser itself.